by Nebula Haze

 Remember, magnetic induction grow lights are basically just big fluorescent lights without electrodes or filaments.
 No matter what the vendors try to say otherwise, don’t fall for some of the outrageous marketing claims!

 If you’re looking for a magical grow light that doesn’t produce any heat, uses next to no electricity, and produces humongous yields compared to LEDs, MH, or HPS grow lights, then you’re kidding yourself.
 Magnetic induction grow lights just aren’t what you’re looking for.

-If you’re looking for a type of grow light that is low heat, uses a relatively low amount of electricity, has a good form factor for your grow area and you hate replacing your fluorescent bulbs, than magnetic induction grow lights may be the right choice for you.
+If you’re looking for a type of grow light that is low heat, uses a relatively low amount of electricity, has a good form factor for your grow area and you hate replacing your fluorescent bulbs, then magnetic induction grow lights may be the right choice for you.

-And this is a 400W magnetic induction fixture that plugs right into the wall
+This is a 400W magnetic induction fixture that plugs right into the wall

 What about claims that induction lights are better than HPS grow lights?
 Do they get bigger yields for less electricity?
 Do they run cooler?